Chet-Maker/github-demo-project/README.md

 # GitHub Demo Project

-This repository demonstrates how to use Github to effectively and collaboratively build and deploy projects.
+This repository demonstrates using Github to effectively and collaboratively build and deploy projects.

 ## Features